We may earn income from links in this post. Please read this Disclosure for details.

 Although one of the days overlap, Day of the Dead is very different from Halloween in Mexico.
 Halloween (Día de las Brujas or Noche de Halloween) is celebrated for children on October 31.

-Although some elements of Halloween and Day of the Dead are the same (face-painting, masks and costumes), the main difference is that Halloween in Mexico is a commercial celebration featuring costumes and trick or treating.
+Although some elements of Halloween and Day of the Dead are the same (face-painting, masks and costumes), there are differences.
+The main difference is that Halloween in Mexico is a commercial celebration featuring costumes and trick or treating.
 In Mexico, children also ask for pesos as well as calaveritas and dulces (sweets).

 Day of the Dead is often a private family event and a deeply religious tradition with specific rites and rituals.